 Competitors have 7 minutes to select a topic, brainstorm their ideas, outline and deliver a speech.
-The speech is given without notes and uses an introduction, body and conclusion.
+The speech uses an introduction, body, and conclusion.
 The judge will give 2-3 topic choices and the competitor will choose one.
-The 7 minutes will start once the student chooses the topic (that topic is no longer valid for any other competitor).
-Competitors should remain in the room for all speeches.
+The 7 minutes will start once the competitor chooses the topic (that topic is no longer valid for Competitors should remain in the room for all speeches.
+Students may use the provided index card (they may not use their own or paper) during their speech, but should not be reading directly from it.

-- Time: up to 7 minutes (only valid if timed with stopwatch) - 7 minutes includes preparation time and giving the speech. - Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) - Those using notes should not rank first in the round. - Organized, focused on topic, supported using examples, facts, etc. - Your opinion on the topic should not influence the ranking.
+- Time: up to 7 minutes (only valid if timed with stopwatch) - 7 minutes includes preparation time and performing the speech. - Time violations (30 second grace period-7:30 can place first, 7:35 cannot), (deduct points for any significant deviation from optimal time frame). - Organized, focused on topic, supported using examples, facts, etc. - Your opinion on the topic should not influence the ranking.